RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

     15          AO3(0-1.8V)     0x0000009c	    1.800

 You can find a more detailed description of the above-mentioned pins :ref:`here <E1>`.
-The –ams switch provides access to analog mixed signals including Zynq SoC temperature, auxiliary analog input reading, power supply voltages, and configured auxiliary analog output settings.
-The auxiliary analog outputs can be set through the monitor utility using the –SADC switch:
+The -ams switch provides access to analog mixed signals including Zynq SoC temperature, auxiliary analog input reading, power supply voltages, and configured auxiliary analog output settings.
+The auxiliary analog outputs can be set through the monitor utility using the -SADC switch:

 .. code-block:: shell-session